I write comic book reviews that NOBODY has ever asked for!

 This one page "joke" story was pretty bad.
 Lousy art, sloppy colors, and a weak joke.
 The whole thing was pretty pointless except as a space-filler.
 Moving on. . .

 GHOSTS IN GHOST TOWN

 A two page text story with no illustrations, it's actually not bad at all.
 Pretty good, really.
-It's about some students trying to pull a prank on their professor and him turning the tables and scaring the hell out of them instead.
+It's about some students trying to pull a prank on their professor and him turning the tables and scaring the out of them instead.
 I sort of wish they would have skipped the "Ranch Boys" thing and made this story a 3 page illustrated story instead.